Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background Threads.md

 }
 ```

 The ViewModel needs to implement the callback now.
-It can perfrom different logic dpeneding on the result.
+It can perfrom different logic depending on the result.

 ```
 class LoginViewModel(